Maximilian von Weichs

-Maximilian Maria Joseph Karl Gabriel Lamoral Reichsfreiherr von und zu Weichs an der Glon (12 November 1881 – 27 September 1954) was a field marshal in the Wehrmacht of Nazi Germany during World War II.
+Maximilian Maria Joseph Karl Gabriel Lamoral Reichsfreiherr von und zu Weichs an der Glonn (12 November 1881 – 27 September 1954) was a German Generalfeldmarschall (Field marshal) in the Wehrmacht of Nazi Germany during World War II.

 Born into an aristocratic family, Weichs joined the Bavarian cavalry in 1900 and fought in the First World War.
 At the outbreak of the Second World War he commanded the XIII Corps in the invasion of Poland.
 He later commanded the 2nd Army during the invasions of France, Yugoslavia and the Soviet Union.

 In August 1942 during Case Blue, the German offensive in southern Russia, he was appointed commander of Army Group B. In 1944, Weichs commanded Army Group F in the Balkans overseeing the German retreat from Greece and most of Yugoslavia.
-During the Nuremberg Trials, Weichs was implicated in war crimes committed in the Balkans and was scheduled to take part in the US Army's Hostages Trial.
+During the Nuremberg Trials, Weichs was implicated in war crimes committed in the Balkans, and was scheduled to take part in the US Army's Hostages Trial.
 He was removed from the proceeding for "medical reasons" without having been judged or sentenced.

 Early life and career

 World War I

-Born in 1881 into an aristocratic family, Maximilian von Weichs entered the Bavarian Cavalry in 1900 and participated in World War I as a staff officer.
+Born in 1881 into an aristocratic family, Maximilian von Weichs entered the Bavarian cavalry in 1900 and participated in World War I as a staff officer.
 After the war he remained in the newly created Reichswehr where he worked at a number of General Staff positions.

 Inter-war years

-Transferred from the 3rd Cavalry Division to command Germany's 1st Panzer Division upon its formation in October 1935, he led the unit in maneuvers that impressed Army Commander in Chief Werner von Fritsch.
+Transferred from the 3rd Cavalry Division to command Germany's 1st Panzer Division upon its formation in October 1935, he led the unit in maneuvers that impressed Army Commander-in-Chief Werner von Fritsch.
 Weichs' aristocratic and cavalry credentials demonstrated the continuing influence of these military elites in Germany's modernizing force.
-In October 1937 he became the commander of the XIII Army Corps, that later served in the 1938 German annexation of the Sudetenland.
+In October 1937, he became the commander of the XIII Army Corps that later served in the 1938 German annexation of the Sudetenland.